usellm/example-react-native-app/README.md

 Android based AI chat application.
 Built using useLLM react hook and ChatGPT API.

-_Note: This app has only been tested on Android app.
+_Note: This app has only been tested on Android.
 It might required some changes for it to work on iOS._

 ## Android Development Environment